-School Reading and Language Arts 1.0 unit
+School Reading and Language Arts

 An introduction to the teaching of reading, writing, listening, and speaking in the elementary school.
 Course topics include: theories of reading and language development; approaches to language arts instruction; examination of language arts materials; assessment and evaluation in language Arts.